My Advice for Ministry Staff Members Scott Pauley

 10. Do not grumble or complain.
 Work to have a joyful attitude in all of your work.

 11. Learn your pastor – his likes, dislikes, and preferences.
-Determine to not be an unnecessary distraction or annoyance to the pastor.
+Determine not to be an unnecessary distraction or annoyance to the pastor.

 12. Come early to church meetings and do not rush out when the meetings conclude.
 Talk with people!
 Check with the pastor before leaving to see if there is anything additional you can do to help.